lagom/lagom/docs/manual/java/concepts/Immutable.md

 * builders (very convenient when your class has many fields)
 * correct `equals`, `hashCode`, `toString` implementations
 * copy methods to make new instances based on old ones, e.g. `withEmail`

-Immutables supports different "styles" of object.
-Compared to the [default style](https://immutables.github.io/style.html), `@ImmutableStyle` follows a convention that the abstract class or interface name starts with `Abstract` and that is trimmed from the generated class, e.g. `AbstractUser` vs `User`.
-To use the `@ImmutableStyle` annotation you need to add `lagomJavadslImmutables` to your project's library dependencies.

 In maven: